-As we react to our body’s temperamental behaviour, our mind follows suit.
+As we react to our body’s temperamental behavior, our mind follows suit.
 The challenge is to resist hibernation.
-Your body screams for comfort food, TV and all things slow, warm and cosy.
+Your body screams for comfort food, TV and all things slow, warm and cozy.

 Cold Weather Impact: The Human Barometer

-Your body, mind and spirit is affected by weather.
-Atmospheric pressure make us human barometers.
-Blood pressure, joints, mood and energy levels all react.
+Your body, mind, and spirit are affected by weather.
+Atmospheric pressure makes us human barometers.
+Blood pressure, joints, mood, and energy levels all react.
 Why is that?
 For more detailed information you can click on the highlighted links.

 - Blood pressure rises with grey and cold weather.
 The body protects itself against the lower temperatures, and blood vessels contract.
 Pressure builds up as the blood is forced to push itself through narrowed veins and arteries.

 - Joint pain increases with humidity and cold temperatures.
 The body reacts to cloud cover, higher winds, drifting rain, and snow.
 Sudden changes in barometric pressure, such as the switch that occurs right before a storm, can trigger joint pain.
 Cold weather can also cause painful changes in joint fluid thickness, some research has found.